jeremyreeder/gridscout/docs/_posts/2024-04-09-rc1-reeder-carbine-model-one.md

 minimalist foregrip.

 <div class="gallery" markdown="1">
-![Final weigh-in, fully loaded: 6 lb 15.9 oz][progress-2024-04-09T18:50]
+![Final weigh-in, fully loaded: 6 lb 15.9 oz][progress-2024-04-09]
-![I created the little plastic foregrip myself.
-It mounts directly to the handguard and provides a comfortable, consistent hold.][progress-2024-04-09T18:58]
+![I created the buttstock decal and the little plastic foregrip myself.
+The foregrip mounts directly to the handguard to provide a comfortable, consistent hold.][progress-2024-04-23]
-*Custom Foregrip*
+*RC1 Decal & Custom Foregrip*
 </div>

 Bam!
 I like my new gun.